 4. Meals and Breaks

-Weddings make for a long day of work and you deserve some breaks!
-Be sure to outline your expectations for reasonable amount of breaks during the day.
+Shooting weddings is no easy job.
+These events can span hours–and in some cases, even days!
+Like any other worker, you’re entitled to meals and breaks.
+Be sure to outline your expectations for reasonable amounts of breaks during the day.
 You also deserve a meal if you’re working several hours that day and you can include this in your contract as well.
-Don’t forget about your second shooter – you’ll want to outline breaks and request a meal for them as well.
+Don’t forget about your second shooter–you’ll want to outline breaks and request a meal for them, as well.

 5. Equipment Damage

-Accidents happen!
-The bride’s uncle accidently knocks over your off camera flash or a kid pulls your camera down off the table.
+Regardless of best intentions, accidents happen all the time.
+The bride’s uncle accidentally knocks over your off-camera flash or a curious kid pulls your camera down off the table.
 Photography equipment is not cheap and is a valuable tool to your business.
-If something breaks, you’re unable to shoot and do your job.
+If something breaks while you’re working a wedding, you’re unable to shoot and do your job.
 It should be the couple’s responsibility to replace the broken item if the damage was from the result of a guest at the wedding.
+To avoid any unsavory circumstances, be sure to include a clause in your contract that details expectations about equipment damage.